-- Half- and full-day Pre-Conference Workshops on Wednesday, November 23 cover specific learning goals and outcomes for attendees and have a detailed agenda for a specific audience.
-The OEB team will discuss the organisation of these 3 - 6 hour events in detail with facilitator(s).
+Half-day (3 hours) and Full-day (6 hours) Pre-Conference Workshops take place on Wednesday, November 22 and cover specific learning goals and outcomes for attendees.
+They have a detailed agenda and take a hands-on approach to explore practical solutions, develop practical skills and receive in-depth insights.
+Prior registration is required and the workshops may be fee-based.
+The OEB team will discuss the organisation of these events in detail with facilitator(s).

-- 10 to 15 minutes traditional stand-up Presentations (by single speakers) are grouped in a longer curated session with several other presentations of related content/on an overarching topic to form a Panel.
-The focus of these sessions is on sharing information and a chairperson will identifiy and support opportunities for this, as well as for engagement and interaction.
+A Presentation Panel is a curated session of 45, 60 or 90 minutes chaired by a moderator where short presentations of 10 to 15 minutes (by single speakers) are grouped to discuss an overarching pertinent issue or topic, after which time is dedicated for a lively and informative Q&A between the panel and participants attending.
+The focus of these sessions is on sharing information and the moderator will identify and support opportunities for this, as well as for engagement and interaction.

-- Free Exhibition Seminars and Networking Side Events: Exhibitors will be able upgrade their presence with a Seminar Package which includes a 30-minute speaking slot in a dedicated room for these Seminars.
+Free Exhibition Seminars and Networking Side Events: Exhibitors will be able upgrade their presence with a Seminar Package which includes a 30-minute speaking slot in a dedicated room for these Seminars.
 Content may be proposed after a conversation with the OEB team.